This list of placement opportunities may change. Some opportunities may not be available each Fall term.

 Sewickley Academy: http://www.sewickley.org/

-Sewickley Academy will be celebrating its 175th anniversary during the 2012-2013 academic year and are undertaking a project to have their archives digitized, catalogued and available for general use.
+Sewickley Academy has been undertaking a project to have their archives digitized, catalogued and available for general use.
 There is 100 years’ worth of photographs, documents, and other archival materials.
 The goal of this project is to provide students, faculty, alumni and other community members with access to the rich history of the school no matter where they are.

 University of Pittsburgh Barco Library: http://www.law.pitt.edu/library